tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

 -----------------------------------------------------------------

 For simplification level 3 and up we collapse multiple connected attacker derivation nodes into points to reduce clutter.
-An attacker derivation node is marked for collapsing if it is not a leaf node and is unified with all reachable nodes that are also marked for collapsing.
+An attacker derivation node is marked for collapsing if it is not a leaf node and is unified with all reachable nodes that are also marked for collapsing and have the same weight.
+Weights are assigned based on the maximum number of protocol rules are between a source node and each node to separate the attacker nodes into layers.

 Note that this visualization obscures the exact dependencies between rule instances since it is only meant to give a compact overview of the general behavior of the attacker, taking a collection of terms and computing some new terms as output.